tranngocminhhieu/njv-metabase-retry/README.md

 4. Saving file.
 - The app can save the query result to Excel and CSV with directory of user.
+- Downloads is default directory if user input does not contain any directory.

 5. Interacting with user.
 - The app will print error, process to the Text box.
 Random emoji will be included for some case.